 Getting a divorce isn’t meant as a way to ditch your responsibilities and start a whole new life.
 But, it can take a chaotic life and make it easier to manage.
 For some women, moving beyond their marriage offers them the chance to pursue their dreams; travel the world; or simply relax again.
 Life isn’t meant to be spent in constant chaos.
 When it is time for a divorce, don’t consider it a failure, but rather a learning experience.
 Take what lessons you can from your marriage and your divorce and move forward towards a new beginning.
 Don’t wallow in defeat, but rather race toward victory.
 After all, in your life after divorce you are free to pursue any future you want.
 So get out there and enjoy yourself!
 You deserve it.

-Since 2012 smart women around the world have chosen SAS for Women to help them through this emotional and often times complicated experience.
+Since 2012 smart women around the world have chosen SAS for Women to help them through this emotional and often times complicated experience of divorce.
 Whether you are considering divorce or already navigating the experience and aftermath of divorce, one thing we see making a significant difference for women is the conscious choice to not do divorce alone.
-To learn things you can do to support and nourish yourself with, or without the smart, compassionate support of SAS, schedule your free, 45 minute consultation.
+To learn things you can do to support and protect yourself NOW, schedule your free, 45 minute consultation.